- Accountability for Personal Information

 If you paid for your trip using a PRESTO card you must submit your claim online within seven days of the affected trip.

-If you travelled with single-ride tickets or day/group passes you may request a refund at any GO station by the end of the following weekday.
+If you travelled with a paper ticket or a day or group pass you may request a refund at any GO station by the end of the following weekday.

 You will be refunded the fare paid for the eligible delayed trip.
 PRESTO card holders in their 35+ trip discount periods will receive the reduced fare paid as refund.
 If you travelled using a paper ticket, you will receive a GO fare voucher redeemable for the trip on which a delay was experienced.

 Day and group pass customers will receive GO fare vouchers for one half of the pass price for a delayed trip, up to a maximum of two trips.

 Have questions?
 Maybe we’ve already answered them on the Service Guarantee page.